 The amount of time, method, square footage and the effort expected to go into the mold remediation is what will determine the cost.

 While you may not be too concerned about mold growth in your crawl space area because it technically isn’t inside your house, it can be a problem.
+It can also be an area that people do not check very often, so it might be a good idea to add a routine crawlspace inspection into your schedule.

 It is very important that crawl space mold is attacked right at the roots or it will continue to grow back.